-First-editions, one-off, and rare items tend to bring in more cash with one particular baseball card being valued over $3 million.
+First-editions, one-offs, and rare items tend to bring in more cash with one particular baseball card being valued at over $3 million.
 If you have an interest in the collectible, this can be a fun alternative investment in which you get to spend more time on the things you like.

 Collectibles Investing Details:

 - First editions and one-offs tend to have a higher value

 - Must be in a pristine condition